 - It creates community and social connection.

-- Patterns often involve math, so it keeps your brain sharp, and you might learn something.
+- Patterns often involve math, so it keeps your brain sharp

 - You’re learning and practicing a new skill.